4d/docs/website/translated_docs/de/FormEditor/objectLibrary.md

 ## Creating and using custom object libraries

 You can create and use custom object libraries in 4D.
+You can create and use custom object libraries in 4D.
 A custom object library is a 4D project where you can store your favorite objects (buttons, texts, pictures, etc.) You can then reuse these objects in different forms and different projects.
+You can then reuse these objects in different forms and different projects.

 Objects are stored with all their properties, including their object methods.
 Libraries are put together and used by simple drag-and-drop or copy-paste operations.